 The University of Michigan, chartered in 1817, has one of the most vibrant research communities in the United States, ranking second nationally in overall research expenditures and rated as one of the best public universities in the country (U.S. News and World Report).
 The Medical School, in particular, has ranked in the top ten schools nationally in NIH funding for nearly two decades.
 The student body is large and diverse.
 About 60 percent of the students are engaged in undergraduate studies and 40 percent are in graduate or professional schools.
 The 2500 acre University of Michigan campus in Ann Arbor is both integrated into the city and rich in natural settings.
 There is also a network of inspiring museums including the Exhibit Museums, featuring the Museum of Art, a Hall of Evolution, the Ruthven Planetarium, the Kelsey Museum of Archeology, the University Herbarium and the President Gerald R. Ford Museum.
 The intellectual, cultural and environmental components of the University of Michigan work together to provide a comfortable home to thousands of students, postdoctoral trainees, faculty and staff.

-Check out these sites for the latest on Ann Arbor news and events:
+Check out these sites for the latest on Ann Arbor news, events, and housing:

 Arbor, City's home page